Imagine (UNICEF: World Version)

 For all others, please follow WHO guidelines on Covid-19 while delivering humanitarian aids.

 PS.
 I love the UNICEF rendition of the song: Imagine.
+Among the guest-singers, one my life heroes, former UN secretary-general Ban Ki-moon, a real humanitarian and a man who did his best to make this world safer.
+For me, Ban Ki-moon is a diplomat, humanitarian who dedicated his life to better the lives of fellow human being, a real-life hero.
 It is beautiful to imagine a world where all the people are living in peace and harmony.